 Dining rooms are where you’ll be getting together with your family to eat a meal and share your moments together.
 It’s not just a glorified cafeteria.
 You want it to feel special and homely without being dull or hard on the eyes.

-The first thing to change up is the light fixture that hangs down from the middle of your living room.
+Make Sure to change up is the light fixture that hangs down from the middle of your living room.
 So many homes end up getting stuck in the past because it’s the last thing that they think of changing.
 Take this opportunity to change it for something from this decade or even remove it entirely for a minimal set of ceiling lights.

-Take this time to try and change up your dining room furniture as well.
+make sure to Take this time to try and change up your dining room furniture as well.
 It doesn’t need to be anything special or expensive as long as it doesn’t feel too outdated.

 A good clean wallpaper works well with complementing or neutral colors.
 Light and spaced out patterns work especially well for your wallpaper designs.
 Some floating shelves with family pictures and succulents on them will give the room a good vibe too.